Small Business Appraisals | Free Consult: 888-335-2253

 Business Valuation Solutions firmly believes that every business owner should be aware of the current appraisal value of their company.
 Circumstances change and shareholders, for all sorts of reasons, (divorce, disagreements, retirement, expansion, etc.) need to know their current stock value so they can be smart about any transaction that will affect the value of their shares.
 Well informed owners tend to make well informed decisions about their stock.
 We suggest a business valuation appraisal be conducted by a certified business valuator at least once every two years.
 This will also help keep multiple shareholders on the same page.
 Owners who don’t understand business valuations tend to have more difficulty making business decisions together.
 Separating compensation for work performed and value received for stock (net income / risk) allows the owners to make intelligent decisions together.
 Owners who are synchronized with basic business valuation appraisal methods and principles tend to have healthier companies.

-If you are in need of a business valuation appraisal from a Certified Analyst or Business Appraiser, submit the details of your request.
+If you are in need of a business valuation appraisal from a Certified Valuation Analyst or Business Appraiser, submit the details of your request.
+Although located in Pacific Grove, CA (Monterey County), we do business valuations nationwide.
 Include as much pertinent information as possible about your small business appraisal so that we may select the right Analyst for you.
-Entrepreneurs, CPAs, Attorneys, Small Business Owners, and Shareholders are all welcome.
+Entrepreneurs, Business Brokers, CPAs, Attorneys, Small Business Owners, and Shareholders are all welcome.
 We would like to hear from you!